A Rough Divergence Theorem: Functions of bounded fluctuation

-By the Hahn-Banach extension theorem, \Cref{lem:muf} implies the existence of a finitely additive set function, i.e., an element $\bar{\mu}_f \in \ba(U; \R^m) \cong L'_\i(U; \R^m)$, for which \eqref{eq:mufgauß} continues to hold.
+By the Hahn-Banach extension theorem, \Cref{lem:muf} implies the existence of a finitely additive set function that vanishes on Lebesgue null sets of $U$, i.e., an element $\bar{\mu}_f \in \ba(U; \R^m) \cong L'_\i(U; \R^m)$, for which \eqref{eq:mufgauß} continues to hold.
 Conversely, the existence of such a set function suffices for $f$ to have bounded fluctuation by \eqref{eq:bfseminorm}.
-Therefore, my perspective on the divergence theorem is equivalent to the formulation first used in \cite[Theorem 3.18]{SS}.
+In this sense, my formulation of the divergence theorem implies the one first used in \cite[Thm.
+3.18]{SS}.
 Cf. also \cite[Cor.
 4.29]{SS2, SS3}.
-While $\DB'(U)$ is isometrically isomorphic to the quotient space $\ba(U; \R^m) / \DB(U)^\circ$ if $\DB(U)^\circ$ denotes the polar space of $\DB(U) \subset L_\i(U; \R^m)$, it were also interesting to know if it can be identified directly with a vector space of (more regular) finitely additive $\R^m$-valued set functions, which would enable integration with respect to the surface functional without the need to pick a representative for it in $\ba(U; \R^m)$.
+Conversely, the formulation in these sources is clearly sufficient for $U$ to have finite anexometer.
+While $\BD'(U)$ is isometrically isomorphic to the quotient space $\ba(U; \R^m) / \BD(U)^\circ$ if $\BD(U)^\circ$ denotes the polar space of $\BD(U) \subset L^\i(U; \R^m)$, it were also interesting to know if it can be identified directly with a vector space of (more regular) finitely additive $\R^m$-valued set functions, which would enable integration with respect to the surface functional without the need to choose a representative for it in $\ba(U; \R^m)$. \\

+I conclude this section by characterizing the kernel of the bounded fluctuation seminorm.
+Besides its use in the present investigation, this result provides an intrinsically interesting characterization of the extent to which two functions of bounded fluctuation may differ while still defining essentially the same element of $\BF(U)$.
+While the implication $\implies$ of \Cref{thm:semiker} follows easily from the absolute $\HH^{m - 1}$-continuity of the Radon measure $\DIV u$ for $u \in \DM(U)$, the converse implication is substantially complicated by the need to pass from the precise representative to the function itself.
+Indeed, if we contented ourselves with the precise representative, then \Cref{thm:semiker} could be obtained as a corollary to the general theory of bounded variation functions.